 “When designing for our office category, we have one main goal in mind: to create innovative solutions that make the lives of our customers easier.
 And if there is one place where this mission is so important it is in the workplace, where comfort leads to increased productivity and efficiency,” says Matthew Weatherly, associate design director with BDI.

 For office desk chairs, both ergonomics and comfort are two characteristics to keep in mind, especially when considering the average time spent seated at work is more than 5 ½ hours per day.

-For many, this can lead to body aches, long-term muscle and nerve pain and fatigue.
-With that in mind, the BDI designers explored the ideal sitting position when designing their new Voca office chair, which features adjustable seat heights and depths, adjustable height armrests, adjustable backrests, comfort headrest, lumbar support and tilt tension control.
+This can lead to body aches, long-term muscle and nerve pain, and fatigue for many.
+With that in mind, the BDI designers explored the ideal sitting position when designing their new Voca office chair, which features adjustable seat heights and depths, adjustable height armrests, adjustable backrests, comfort headrests, lumbar support and tilt tension control.

 Weatherly points out that an individual’s legs ideally should sit at a 90-degree angle, with feet flat on the floor.
 “This posture supports blood circulation, which can help a worker remain comfortable and in turn, productive.”